 What does the inside of a computer look like?

 The inside of a desktop computer is not as complicated as you may think.
-Below is an example of what the inside of a computer looks like and each of the parts of the computer with pointers to each of the major components that make a computer.
+Below is an example of what the inside of a computer looks like and pointers to each of the major components that make up a computer.

 Parts of a computer